cr1901/pcbios/biosdesc.md

 #IBM PC Hardware Brief
 ##Onboard Hardware
 IBM PC-compatibles, up to XT-clones consist of the following hardware that is exposed to the programmer, in (rough) order of increasing complexity.
+In general, the datasheets along with the provided Base Port I/O addresses are sufficient for understanding how the PC's components (onboard *and* external) interact with each other.
+Topics which are not provided in official datasheets and/or require examining circuit schematics are discussed in subsequent sections.
 Base Port I/O addresses are listed in parentheses:
 * NMI Gate (0xA0)
 * Sense Switches (0x60-0x62) (Two sets on PC and PC-clones only)
 * RAM Parity Check Gate (0x61-0x62)